elixir-workflow-workshop/2021/schedule.md

 This workshop will take place from **29th November - 1st December 2021**.
 The timing of this event will be **Central European Time (CET)**.

-**Registration:** registration is closed.
-The event will be live streamed via twitch.
-Zoom links will be sent out to the full registered participants.

 **Live stream:** this event will be live streamed on twitch: [https://www.twitch.tv/elixir_workshops/](https://www.twitch.tv/elixir_workshops/)

 ### Day 1: Monday 29th November